 Picture by Authority Dental under CC 2.0 license

-It’s likely you will experience sensitivity in your teeth at some point in your life.
-A study by the American Family Physician shows evidence that about 22% of US adults do at least once every 6 months.
+You will likely experience tooth sensitivity at some point in your life.
+A study by the American Family Physician shows evidence that about 22% of US adults do so at least once every 6 months.

 A problem arises when this happens often or constantly.
 There are many possible triggers, but the most common reasons for tooth sensitivity symptoms include sharp pain in reaction to: